parthe/batch_newton_method/README.md

 We solve an optimization problem over matrix variables such that the objective function is separable with respect to the rows of the matrix variable

-As an application, we use this batch newton method for computing a certain generalized proximal operator
+As an application, we use this batch newton method for computing the generalized proximal operator

 $$\underset{X}{\rm argmin} \sum_{i=1}^n \mathsf{Loss}(X_i) + ||X||_Q^2$$